cirosantilli/algorithm-cheat/sort.md

             k

-So the smallest was 1 (the owther was 2).
+So the smallest was 1 (the other was 2).

 Move $k$, and the smallest of $i$ and $j$ forward: